 Times New Roman, 12 pt font, 1" margins, maximum of 2 pages

 - Counseling/Client Advocacy Experience: We strongly recommend applicants have experience in counseling or client advocacy as these experiences provide opportunities to build communication skills, empathy, and interpersonal skills.
 This experience can come from a variety of spaces, including working or volunteering with a crisis center, working with individuals with disabilities or persons with medical needs.

 - Exposure to the field of Genetic Counseling: Applicants should understand the role of a genetic counselor.

 - Examples of exposure include watching the National Society of Genetic Counselors (NSGC) online Master Genetic Counseling series, interviewing a genetic counselor (in person or by phone), talking with genetic counseling students, listening to Podcasts on genetic counseling, attending genetic counseling conferences or webinars, or a formal job shadow experience.
 Of note, a job shadow is not required for admission.

 Admission Committee will review the entire application when selecting applicants to interview.
 These interviews will take place in February and March (see admissions timetable for specific dates).

 National Match Service

-All genetic counseling programs are now participating in a National Match Service, an electronic genetic counseling match.
-Applicants must first register for the Match with NMS before applying to participating programs as the NMS identifier is required for the application.
 Once admission interviews are complete, both applicants and programs will submit ranked lists of preferred placements prior to the final deadline.
 A computerized matching algorithm will determine final placements.
-This Match list will be released both to applicants and programs simultaneously.
+This Match list will be released both to applicants and programs simultaneously in April.
 The results of the Match are binding.

 For more information on this process, please visit the National Match Service page.